jarun/buku/README.md

   - Substrings match (`match` matches `rematched`) for URL, title and tags.
   - `-s` : match any of the keywords in URL, title or tags.
   - `-S` : match all the keywords in URL, title or tags.
-  - `--st` : search bookmarks by tag.
+  - `--st` : search bookmarks by tag, or show all tags alphabetically.
   - You can search bookmarks by tag (see [examples](#examples)).
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark record which is shown within `[]` after the URL.
 - Auto DB compaction: when a record is deleted, the last record is moved to the index.